30 Thanksgiving Dishes That Travel Well

 Bruschetta Bruschetta is easy to make ahead as long as you don't assemble the toasts until you arrive at your destination.
 You can toast the bread an hour before you leave and store it in a paper bag instead of plastic to keep it crunchy.
 The tomato-garlic mixture can be made the night before and stored in the refrigerator until you leave.
 A couple of hours in the car will even give the tomatoes time to absorb the flavors of the herbs.

-Bruschetta with Heirloom Tomatoes, Olives and Basil RecipeBruschetta with Heirloom Tomatoes, Olives and Basil Recipegarlic, freshly ground black pepper, baguette, extra virgin olive oil and 5 more
+Bruschetta with Heirloom Tomatoes, Olives and Basil RecipeBruschetta with Heirloom Tomatoes, Olives and Basil Recipesalt, tomatoes, balsamic vinegar, extra virgin olive oil, freshly ground black pepper and 4 more

 Tapenade Along the lines of bruschetta, olive tapenade is a great spread for toast or bread.
 The salt in the olives is enough of a preservative to keep the spread safe at room temperature for extended periods.